Street Child World Cup: Brazil 2014

 Ahead of the 2014 FIFA World Cup in Brazil, the Street Child World Cup in association with Save the Children, united 230 street-connected children representing 19 countries to play in their own international football tournament, festival of arts, and Congress for their rights.

 For the first time, a girls' tournament ran alongside the boys'.
-Nine girls' teams played.
-Brazil were crowned champions after a close-fought match versus the Philippines 1-0.
+Nine girls' teams were played.
+Brazil were crowned champions after a close-fought match versus the Philippines 1–0.

 The boys representing 15 national teams played in Brazil.
 Tanzania reached the final versus their neighbours in Burundi.
 Tanzania 3–1 Burundi.